jmnorheim/Movi.com/README.md

 This project was our product for the NTNU subject IT2810 (Web Development).

 Movi.com is a movie-database website where users can browse more than 260 000 movies.
-Users can create an account, make libraries and add movies to them, and browse movies by searching, sorting or filtering.
+Users can create an account, browse movies by searching, sorting or filtering, make custom libraries and add movies to them.
 The complete feature list can be found on our detailed [wiki page](https://github.com/Jensern1/Movi.com/wiki).
 A guide on how to run the project can be found underneath the pictures of the website.

 ## Pictures from the website: